CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

-Find xUnit sample codes for using `TestData` properties'object array members as test method parameters.
+Find xUnit sample codes for using `TestData` properties' object array members as test method parameters.

 ```csharp
 using Xunit;